History of sport: Renaissance

+Detail from a statue of the Ancient Greek boxer Creugas, sculpted c.1795-1801 by Antonio Canova.
+The sporting cultures which emerged in the renaissance and neoclassical eras drew inspiration from Ancient Greece and Rome.

 After the late middle ages, early modern sports became less of a violent or military training activity and more of an activity done for recreational benefit in Europe.
 During the Renaissance, educators, and medical surgeons promoted playing sports because of their numerous physical and psychological benefits to the human body.
 During this era, there was also support for moderating sports, as it was viewed as more for leisure than a strict procedure.

 Open-air sporting events became an attraction for many and people of all different social hierarchies were involved in this new culture.
 These new radical ideas about sports made their way into books, and films, and eventually became part of the social culture during the Renaissance.
 As mentioned by Mike Huggins, Gargantua and Pantagruel written by François Rabelais was a well-known novel published in 1534 that mentioned sports and games as a unit, like many other renowned works of literature.
 All different types of sports became a functional unit in many people's routines and it brought refreshment into people's lives.
 As the popularity and involvement of sports increased, rules began to form and sports became more regulated so they could be fair.

 Sports clubs and associations which provided a sense of unity also became more common, especially for elite sports such as horse racing, cockfighting, hunting, and tennis during the sixteenth and seventeenth-centuries.
 For example, Charles II formed 20 rules for horse racing in 1665.
 Sports were a form of entertainment for spectators who did not play themselves.
 There were stake-money contests and prizes in these sports and racing competitions.
 These modern advancements and developments made about sporting life in the Renaissance in Europe eventually made their way to Asia, Africa, and Latin America.

+Inspiration from the classical world

+Throughout the Renaissance inspiration was drawn from various historical time periods but especially Ancient Greece and Rome.
+Connected to this was the renewed belief in the concept of the interrelated health of the mind and body.
+This gave rise to a reestablishment of public interest in the gymnasium, a place where citizens could train their bodies and thereby improve themselves not just physically but also intellectually.
+This promotion of 'sound minds in sound bodies' was believed to have the related benefit of citizens becoming better able to support the communities and nations which they belonged to.

+The neoclassical era stemmed from the renaissance and harboured a similar respect for the achievements of the classical world in regard to sport and athletics.
+This is represented by neoclassical art and especially in sculpture which sought to emulate that of Ancient Greece.